 - config, comments_per_page Filters the number of comments displayed per page.
 Default is 25. \$params['entity'] will hold the containing entity or null if not provided.
-Use elgg_comments_per_page() to get the value. - default, access In get_default_access(), this hook filters the return value, so it can be used to alter the default value in the input/access view.
+Use elgg_comments_per_page() to get the value. - config, comments_latest_first Filters the order of comments.
+Default is true for latest first sparams['entity'] will hold the containing entity or null if not provided. - default, access In get_default_access(), this hook filters the return value, so it can be used to alter the default value in the input/access view.
 For core plugins, the value "input_params" has the keys "entity" (ElggEntitylfalse), "entity_type" (string), "entity_subtype" (string), "container_guid" (int) are provided.
-An empty entity value generally means the form is to create a new object.

-classes, icon Can be used to filter CSS classes applied to icon glyphs.
+An empty entity value generally means the form is to create a new object. - classes, icon Can be used to filter CSS classes applied to icon glyphs.
 By default, Elgg uses FontAwesome.
-Plugins can use this hook to switch to a different font family and remap icon classes.

-entity:icon:sizes, <entity_type> Triggered by elgg_get_icon_sizes() and sets entity type/subtype specific icon sizes. entity_subtype will be passed with the \$params array to the callback.
+Plugins can use this hook to switch to a different font family and remap icon classes. - entity:icon:sizes, <entity_type> Triggered by elgg_get_icon_sizes() and sets entity type/subtype specific icon sizes. entity_subtype will be passed with the \$params array to the callback.